nb233/angulartube/README.md

 Youtube API implementation

-Functionalities :-
+#Functionalities :-

-1) Search : - This lets the user search for a particular video by its keyword.
+#1) Search : - This lets the user search for a particular video by its keyword.

-2) View Video : - This lets the user select video from the list and view it.
+#2) View Video : - This lets the user select video from the list and view it.

-Technologies Used :-
+#Technologies Used :-
 Backend: Node

-Front-End: AngularJS , HTML , CSS
+#Front-End: AngularJS , HTML , CSS